microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 Long Horizon Flight Recorders are ideally suited for diagnosing problems that develop gradually over extended periods or under complex, long-running conditions.
-They capture logs and metrics selectively, focusing on events important for troubleshooting systemic issues that wouldnt manifest in real-time.
+They capture logs and metrics selectively, focusing on events important for troubleshooting systemic issues that wouldn't manifest in real-time.
 As a result, they can be a powerful complement to Short Horizon Flight Recorders when an organization needs both short-term bursts of data collection and deeper, continuous insight.